nhn/socket.io-client-unity3d/README.md

 Socket.io is Opensource Realtime application framework.
 Socket.io group page : https://github.com/socketio

 ## Versioning
 * The version of Socket.IO-Client-Unity3D follows [Semantic Versioning 2.0](http://semver.org).

-* Given a version number MAJOR.MINOR.PATCH, increment the:
-    i.
-MAJOR version when you make incompatible API changes, ii.
-MINOR version when you add functionality in a backwards-compatible manner, and iii.
-PATCH version when you make backwards-compatible bug fixes.
+* Given a version number MAJOR.MINOR.PATCH, increment the 1 MAJOR version when you make incompatible API changes, 2 MINOR version when you add functionality in a backwards-compatible manner, and 3 PATCH version when you make backwards-compatible bug fixes.

 * Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Documetation